vuex-orm/plugin-soft-delete/docs/guide/usage.md

 ## Deleting

-Models can be soft deleted by calling `softDelete` directly:
+Models can be soft deleted by calling `softDelete` directly and passing a primary key:

 ```js
 await User.softDelete(1)